If you have recovered from Covid-19, your plasma may contain antibodies which can be used to help others.

 What is Convalescent Plasma?

-Recent scientific evidence has shown that transfusing patients with plasma from people who have recovered from Covid-19 can help shorten the illness and make it less severe if given to very ill patients with severe lung disease.
-This is because recovered patients' plasma may contain antibodies to Covid-19, which can help patients recover.
-In the past, this approach has been used to treat other newly emerging infections (such as Spanish flu, SARS and Ebola) and is known as passive immunotherapy.
+Scientific evidence has shown that transfusing patients with plasma from people who have recovered from Covid-19 can reduce the mortality rate by up to a half, shorten the illness and make it less severe.
+This is because recovered patients' plasma may contain antibodies to Covid-19.
+Doctors in the UK are currently using Convalescent Plasma in clinical trials to treat Covid-19 patients.

 Are there any other treatments for Covid-19?

 No, there are currently no specific licensed treatments for Covid-19.
-However, doctors in other countries have reported that some Covid-19 patients have benefited when treated with plasma from people who have already recovered from the illness.
+However, doctors in other countries have reported that some Covid-19 patients have benefited when treated with Convlescent Plasma (plasma from people who have already recovered from the illness).

 What are antibodies?